iredmail/docs/en_US/integrations/0-integration.netdata.linux.md

 ### Monitor Dovecot

+!!! warning

+    This guide only supports Dovecot version 2.2 or before.
+Dovecot 2.3 and after does not support netdata stats yet.

 We need to enable statistics module in Dovecot.

 * Please open Dovecot config file `/etc/dovecot/dovecot.conf`, append plugin